Netflix ‘Babies’ series features psychology professor Susan Hespos

 “I hope viewers come to appreciate the importance of studying early human development and will participate in research at their local universities,” Hespos said.

-The show, which premiers Feb.
-21, was filmed over three years and follows 15 babies from around the world in their early years.
+The show was filmed over three years and follows 15 babies from around the world in their early years.
 A team of scientists from across the globe, including the U.S., France, Israel, Singapore, Canada, Scandinavia and the UK, was involved in the series and look into how babies develop and how they interact with the world and, ultimately, gain their own personality.